 Difference between heart attack and cardiac arrest

-People often think a heart attack and cardiac arrest are the same.
+People often think a heart attack and cardiac arrest are two names for the same thing.
 They are not.
 A heart attack can lead to cardiac arrest (also known as cardiopulmonary arrest), but they are two different conditions.

 - The person is still alive.

 Difference between heart attack and angina